AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Good student: Full-time students who maintain a minimum B average (3.0 GPA), make the honor roll/dean’s list, or rank in the top 20 percent of their class get a discount.

-• Legacy customer: Young drivers transitioning off their parents’ policies get 10 percent off, as long as they hold clean driving records and were on the previous policy for at least three years.
+• Legacy customer: Young drivers under the age of 25 who are transitioning off their parents’ policies get 10 percent off, as long as they have maintained clean driving records for three years prior to their own policy.

 Strong Loan Terms